catalyst-cloud/catalystcloud-docs/source/kubernetes/storage.rst

 Volumes
 *******

-In Kubernetes volumes are tied to `pods`_  and their lifecycles.
+In Kubernetes volumes are tied to `pods`_  and their life cycles.
 They are the most basic storage abstraction, where volumes are bound to pods and containers mount these volumes and access them as if they were a local filesystem.